 In 2013 I stumbled upon a groupon for Myofascial Release Therapy.
-After checking with a friend who also has fibromyalgia I found out that the guy offering the groupon was legit and that she’d been seeing him for a few months and had found myofascial release therapy really helpful.
+After checking with a friend who also has fibromyalgia I found out that the guy offering the groupon was legit and that she’d been seeing him for a few months and had found myofascial release therapy really helpful for her fibromyalgia symptoms.

 I bought the groupon and never looked back.
 The myofascial release therapist’s name is Tim and I can now say that he’s a good friend.